Posted July 21, 2016

 DNS as a protocol was not designed with security in mind.
 Adding security has been a process of bolting on security to the protocol over time.
 DNS by its nature is designed to pass through firewalls with little or no checking, making it a prime candidate for malicious actors who can DDoS, or command and control, or exfiltrate data.
-Because of the stateless nature of the protocol, there are a number of different types of DDoS and other attacks as well.
+Because of the stateless nature of the protocol, there are a number of different types of DDoS attacks which can penetrate the vulnerability of a DNS.

 DNS protocol is based on UDP non-session based transport layer.
 There is no session establishment and therefore no way to identify or authenticate a legitimate request vs a malicious request.
 So, the security infrastructure has to inspect and mitigate based on domain and behavioral use patterns of DNS use.
 Secondly, by design, DNS is a protocol to allow exploration and discovery of the Internet.
 It is intended to allow anyone, including those with malicious intent, the ability to profile and discover their victims network profile without any way to stop it.